-Today I’m going to make comparison review between two of the latest line of Privia digital pianos from Casio, the Casio PX-770 vs Casio PX-870.
+Today I’m going to make a comparison review between two of the latest in the line of Privia digital pianos from Casio, the Casio PX-770 vs Casio PX-870.

 The PX-870 is the flagship of the Privia series, with great key action, realistic sounds and a 3 pedal unit that promises a lot in its price range.
 The PX-770 is just below in the line sharing many similarities with its bigger brother but also some differences.

 What these similarities and differences are, is what I decided to find out by testing out both these pianos and sharing my findings with you.
 Ultimately, I want to find out if the price difference between the two justifies the purchase of the more expensive PX-870, and if the value for money aspect is in line with that.
 Let’s dive into it!

 If you click the links below, under the product images, you will be redirected to Amazon.com.
 In case you then decide to buy anything, Amazon.com will pay me a commission.
 This doesn’t affect the honesty of this review in any way though.

 |Sound Engine||AiR Sound Source (Sampled)||AiR Sound Source (Sampled)|